Ultima IV: Quest of the Avatar: Atari 8-bit

-Ultima IV was the final game in the series ported to the Atari 8-bit family.
-The game is still designed to support a 48K Atari 800 even though four models of 64K/128K Atari 8-bit computers had been released, and one 64K-upgradable model, starting two and a half years earlier.
-In order to fit the game in 48K, the Atari 8-bit version cut out music support.
-The reason 48K was made the requirement instead of the 64K requirement of the Apple II version is that, whereas the earliest Apple II models were upgradable to 64K, the Atari 400/800 were only officially upgradable to 48K.
-Since the Apple version was programmed to require 64K, and the Apple 6502 code was ported to create the Atari 8-bit (and Commodore 64) version, it would have required extra programming to selectively use 48K/64K, by including music support only for 64K machines.
-Since the Atari 8-bit market was the smallest installed bases that the game was initially released for, this special support was not provided.
-For similar reasons, the game was distributed on the earliest 90k Atari 810 disk format, so as not to require a disk drive upgrade for any players, thus it occupies four disks instead of two disks, as with the Apple II and Commodore 64 versions.
+Ultima IV was the final game in the series ported to the Atari 8-bit computers.
+To fit the game in 48K, the Atari 8-bit version dropped music support.

+The game was distributed on the earliest 90k Atari 810 disk format, so as not to require a disk drive upgrade for any players, thus it occupies four disks instead of two disks, as with the Apple II and Commodore 64 versions.

-PC compatible
+IBM PC compatible

 Similar to the C64 port, the IBM version of Ultima IV, released two years after the 8-bit versions, takes proper advantage of the hardware for the first time instead of being a rushed conversion from the Apple II.
 EGA and Tandy graphics support is added, as well as proper hard disk support (the game finally supported DOS 2.x and subdirectories).
-However, there is no music in the IBM version even though the Tandy 1000 series had a 3-voice sound chip.
+There is no music in the IBM version, however, even though the Tandy 1000 series had a 3-voice sound chip.

 Amiga and Atari ST

 The Atari ST version of Ultima IV was not released until 1987, and the Amiga version not until 1988.
 Both are extremely similar to the PC port and do not fully utilize their machines' respective hardware features.
 In particular, the Amiga version has only 16-color graphics although the Amiga could display 64 on screen, without using the Copper processor to make color palette changes.
-However, the Atari ST version does support MIDI for the music, so that one could play the music on a connected MIDI synthesizer or sampler.
+The Atari ST version does support MIDI for the music, however, so that one could play the music on a connected MIDI synthesizer or sampler.
 Both ports made use of the mouse and limited use of the native operating system's windowing environment (mouse cursor support, dialog boxes for requesting disks, etc.).